Bassie & Adriaan

 Written by Aad van Toor and originally produced by Joop van den Ende, the first series became a television hit in the Netherlands in the spring season of 1978.
-At its peak, the show attracted over three million viewers, which was noted to be "a lot" for a children's programme.
+At its peak, the show attracted over three million viewers, which was noted to be "a lot" for a children's program.
 The show ran for nine series, with the last original episode airing in 1996.
-Between 1980 and 1982, the Van Toor brothers ran their own independent circus, which was named Circus Bassie & Adriaan, which later became a subsidiary of Circus Renz.
+Between 1980 and 1982, the Van Toor brothers ran their own independent circus, named Circus Bassie & Adriaan, which later became a subsidiary of Circus Renz.

 Background

 Bas van Toor (born 1935) left school at an early age to pursue a number of odd-jobs.
-At 19 he joined the circus and spent a year on the road.
+At age 19 he joined the circus and spent a year on the road.
 After this, he decided to form an acrobat duo with his brother Aad (born 1942).
 In 1955, The Melton Brothers/The Crocksons were born.
-In 1965, they embarked on what was planned to be a two-year stint abroad; they stayed abroad ten years instead.
-During this period they befriended Siegfried & Roy, incorporated the wives into their act (The Four Crocksons) and staged children's matinees in Dutch, German and English while residing in Spain for nightclub-shows.

 The seeds for Bassie & Adriaan were sown in 1964 when the brothers did a clown act as part of Rudi Carrell's travelling circus.
 The brothers wrote a clown act for Pipo de Clown, and incorporated themselves into it as well.

-It was so successful that the brothers were invited to make their own series under the scrutiny of Joop van den Ende.
+In 1965, they embarked on what was planned to be a two-year stint abroad; they stayed abroad ten years instead.
+During this period they befriended Siegfried & Roy, incorporated their wives into their act (The Four Crocksons), and staged children's matinees in Dutch, German and English while residing in Spain for nightclub-shows.
+Their act was so successful that the brothers were invited to make their own television series under the scrutiny of Joop van den Ende.